tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 matrix3d.elements().forEach(c -> c.stream());  // [10.0, 10.1, 10.2, 11.0, 11.1, 11.2],
                                                // [20.0, 20.1, 20.2, 21.0, 21.1, 21.2]
-text.scalars().forEach(System.out::println);  // "In the town", "where I was", "born"
+text.scalars().forEach(System.out::println);  // "in the town", "where I was", "born"

 // Working with slices